gwtproject/gwt-site/src/main/markdown/usingeclipse.md

   style="width: 385px; height: 100px;" alt="screenshot"/>
 </div>

+A beta version of the community GWT Plugin for Eclipse is available [here](https://gwt-plugins.github.io/documentation/gwt-eclipse-plugin/Download.html).

+**DO NOT** attempt to use both versions of the plugin together.

 ## Create a Web Application<a id="creating"></a>

 To create a Web Application, select **File > New > Web Application Project** from the Eclipse menu.